lilkeet/timesorted/README.md

 ### Finding Insertion Index

 Use `insertIndexFor` to find the index where a new item should be inserted to maintain chronological order.
+This is useful for finding items that are near each other in time.

 ```nim
 let index = x.insertIndexFor(TimeStamp[int](value: 99, time: initDateTime(2024, mFeb, 15)))